The mission of Second Wind is to house and walk with people toward restored lives. We are a not-for-profit organization that provides homes and hope!

 How do I start something like this in my community?

 Every city/town has unique regulations for building.
-Second Wind Cottages was started through a private donation of land and initially was supported by a community nonprofit organization.
+Second Wind was started through a private donation of land and initially was supported by a community nonprofit organization.
 The obstacles of building and zoning were overcome one at a time working with the local town in which the land resided.
-Building the cottages was a community volunteer effort headed up by Carmen Guidi, who is now the director of Second Wind Cottages.
-Through community fundraising and volunteer labor, the first six cottages were built and Second Wind Cottages established itself as its own nonprofit organization.
+Building the cottages was a community volunteer effort headed up by Carmen Guidi, who is now the chairman of the board of Second Wind.
+Through community fundraising and volunteer labor, the first six cottages were built and Second Wind established itself as its own nonprofit organization.
 Since that time Second Wind has added 12 cottages and is now at capacity.
-The programming at Second Wind Cottages is very individual and is different for every resident.
-The directors work one on one with the residents to help them towards restored lives and encourage them to engage in community building activities.
+The programming at Second Wind is very individual and is different for every resident.
+The staff work one on one with the residents to help them towards restored lives and encourage them to engage in community building activities.
 Every situation across the country is going to be unique.
 Our first recommendation is to make local connections.
 Talk to others in your local area who have a passion for the homeless and put your brains and resources together to create a vision.
 Ours started with one man who had a big heart and some donated land.